PietroAvolio/Building-Gstreamer-Raspberry-Pi-With-SRT-Support/README.md

 ```bash
 chmod u+x gstreamer_build.sh
 ```
+**Please note: This will not build anything under gst-libav because I'm getting an error and I really don't need it so i just skipped it**

 ### Raspicam Src
 I found [this plugin for natively using the raspicam inside a gstreamer pipeline](https://github.com/thaytan/gst-rpicamsrc) extremely usefull.